Learn how to build a programmatic SEO site nocode for less than $70 a month with Webflow (and other tools).

-Imagine creating thousands of pages of top-notch SEO content for your website in minutes without having to code or write content.
-This growth tactic is called programmatic SEO, and in 2023 anyone can do it with nocode tools.
-Many indie creators are also crushing it through this approach!
-This guide will show you how to setup a programmatic SEO website using Webflow and other nocode tools, examples, and other tips & tricks.
+In 2024 anyone can create thousands of pages of top-notch SEO content for a website in minutes without having to code or write content, like I did.
+And many indie creators are creating profitable side hustles through this approach!
+This guide will show you how to setup a programmatic SEO website using Webflow and other no code tools, examples, and other tips & tricks.

 Programmatic SEO is a method for targeting long-tail keywords by automatically generating high-quality website content or pages.
 Instead of writing editorial content from scratch for each page, you can use a database and frontend content template to instantly generate 1000s of pages of SEO content.
-Programmatic SEO is most effective when it targets content for repeatable search queries that are as high intent, low competition, and high volume as possible.
+Programmatic SEO is most effective when it targets content for repeatable search queries with many variations of keywords.
+Like any SEO content, it also works best when your keywords are as high intent, low competition, and high volume as possible.
 For example, Nomadlist programmatically generates directory content for long-tail keywords related to cities from crowdsourced data provided by its user base:

 But content generation doesn't need to be dependent on crowdsourcing.
 It can be as simple as pasting 1000s of spreadsheet rows of business or location data into Airtable.
-Nocode tools like Airtable and Webflow make it possible for anyone to create a programmatic engine faster and for a fraction of the cost of hiring developers.
+No code tools like Airtable and Webflow make it possible for anyone to create a programmatic engine faster and for a fraction of the cost of building this with code.

-Writing editorial content can be slow, expensive, and unscalable.
-Programmatic SEO offers a cost-effective way for acquiring organic traffic by sheer force in numbers.
+Programmatic SEO offers a fast, scalable, and cost-effective way for acquiring organic traffic by sheer force of numbers.
 This doesn't mean you can't create great content.
 Many niches are underserved in terms of content, which can be addressed in a programmatic way while delivering valuable and relevant content for user queries.

 In 2023, tech giants with 100s of developers like Airbnb, Tripadvisor, and Zapier are not the only ones leveraging programmatic SEO.
 These are some indie startups that have managed to build programmatic SEO websites using no-code tools with stacks that cost less than $70 a month.